MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/contract.md

 }
 ```

+> Internally, server implemenations will map each _field_ to a [_resolver_][GraphQL: resolvers].
+These resolvers are functions, provided by the API developer, that returns the value for a field.

 Note: we have defined three types, each mapping to its _operation type_.
 We can have used whatever name, but its a convention to name `Query`, `Mutation` and `Subscription` each of these types.
 Also note that our `Query` type is just a regular _Object Type_, with a number of typed fields that can optionally define arguments, as any other _Object Type_.

 ### Arguments and return values